digitalbazaar/bedrock-web-optical-scanner/README.md

 ### 'first' Mode (Default)

 Resolves as soon as any plugin successfully scans the requested formats.
-This is the fastest option and suitable for most use cases where you want quick results.
+This is the suitable for most use cases where you want quick results.

 ### 'all' Mode

 Waits for results from all requested formats before resolving.
 Useful when you need to scan multiple format types simultaneously and want results from each.

 ### 'exhaustive' Mode

 Waits for every plugin to complete its scanning attempt, regardless of whether earlier plugins succeeded.
 This is the most thorough option but potentially slower.

 ```javascript
 // Example usage